jsaitta/linkedin-webscrap-python/README.md

 1. **Parameters**: Where you can define and store your parameters:
     + College names and urls
     + LinkedIn username and password.
-This part is necessary if you want to automatically log-in to LinkedIn and do not want your crendetials displayed in the main code.
+This part is necessary if you want to automatically log-in to LinkedIn and do not want your crendetials displayed in the main code
 2. **Scraping**: Running this script competes the main portions of the task.
     + Uses Python (Selenium) to control and direct Chrome to target web site(s).
     + Loops over each universities' LinkedIn page